JackAdams/meteor-transactions/README.md

 	  "comments" : Comments
 	}

-The keys are the mongo collection names as defined in `Posts = new Meteor.Collection("posts")` and the values are the Meteor collections like `Posts`.
+The keys are the mongo collection names as defined in `Posts = new Mongo.Collection("posts")` and the values are the Meteor collections like `Posts`.
 The transactions package won't work without `tx.collectionIndex` being defined.
 Make sure you define this *after* the Meteor collections have been defined, in a file that is available on both client and server.

 For any collection listed in the `tx.collectionIndex` object, you can make writes using the syntax shown below (regular methods shown above each example for comparison):